fsoytemiz/Employee-Attrition/README.md

-# IBM Emplyee Attrition Project
+# IBM Employee Attrition Project

 This folder contains the work for an IBM HR Analytics Employee Attrition & Performance project.
 The goal of this project is to predict the attrition of the company's employees and understand the underlying factors that lead to employee attrition.